brianmcdonald/brianmcdonald.me/content/writing/XLS-form-filler-data.md

 To specify the output path and filename, pass the -o flag.
 Example: ```xlsform-filler-data <source-file-path>/<filename.xlsx> -o <./myfile.xlsx>```

 ## Roadmap
 As of version 0.1.1 the tool does not properly randomise multiple choice questions; omits some variables such as 'start' and 'end'; does not maintain the order of the variables; and does not incorporate constraints or cascading choice lists.
-These limitations will be adddressed in future releases.
+These limitations will be addressed in future releases.